In general, a standard copy operation, which might also be called simple assignment, occurs when you use the

 myInt2.
 Following the copy operation, two separate areas of memory contain the same value.
 However, if you attempt to copy a Core Foundation object in this way, be aware that you will not duplicate the object itself, only the reference to the object.

-For example, someone new to Core Foundation might think that to make a copy of a CFString object she would use the expression
+For example, someone new to Core Foundation might think that to make a copy of a CFString object they would use the expression

 myCFString2 = myCFString1.
 Again, this expression does not actually copy the string data.
 Because both

 myCFString2 must have the CFStringRef type, this expression only copies the reference to the object.
 Following the copy operation, you have two copies of the reference to the CFString.
 This type of copy is very fast because only the reference is duplicated, but it is important to remember that copying a mutable object in this way is dangerous.
 As with programs that use global variables, if one part of your application changes an object using a copy of the reference, there is no way for other parts of the program which have copies of that reference to know that the data has changed.